james-freitas/springboot-kotlin-postgres/README.md

  2. Open in any browser: `http://localhost:8080/swagger-ui.html`

-### How to run the project
+### How to set up and run the project

+1. Update the project name in the following files:
+  - `settings.gradle.kts`
+  - `build.gradle.kts` (jacoco exclusion configs)
+  - `SampleApplication` (change to your application name)
+  - `api-docs-swagger.yaml` (change to your application name)

-1. Create a postgres database
+2. Create a postgres database and grant privileges on it to a database user

-2. Set the environment variables
+3. Set the environment variables
 ```bash
   export SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/<database_name>
   export SPRING_DATASOURCE_USERNAME=<database_username>
   export SPRING_DATASOURCE_PASSWORD=<database_password>
 ```

-3. Run the app with `./gradlew bootRun`
+4. Run the app with `./gradlew bootRun`

-4. Test it is working on terminal: `curl http://localhost:8080/actuator/health` (should get a 200)
+5. Test it is working on terminal: `curl http://localhost:8080/actuator/health` (should get a 200)